rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Jesus answered, I told you that I am he.
 So, if you seek me, let these men go. ^1808

-This was to fulfill the word that he had spoken : Of those whom you gave me I have lost not one. ^1809
+This was to fulfill the word that he had spoken: Of those whom you gave me I have lost not one. ^1809

-Then Simon Peter, having a sword, drew it and struck the high priest’s servant and cut off his right ear. ( The servant’s name was Malchus .) ^1810
+Then Simon Peter, having a sword, drew it and struck the high priest's servant and cut off his right ear.
+(The servant's name was Malchus.) ^1810

 So Jesus said to Peter, Put your sword into its sheath; shall I not drink the cup that the Father has given me? ^1811